 - Your frying oil of choice

-- Place the plantains away from you.
+- Place the plantains on the pan using tongs.

-- Brown on both sides and they should take on a soft texture if you got the appropriate plantain.
+- Brown plantains on both sides and they should eventually take on a soft texture if you got the appropriate plantain.
 I usually have better luck with large thick plantains.
 The thinner ones tend to be dryer.